HitoHitoNika/HitoHitoNika/README.md

 ![python](https://github.com/HitoHitoNika/HitoHitoNika/assets/103290810/1b7580f1-bca5-4d4c-a36c-23c9c04ae155)
 ###### All Icons used are from icons8

-## What can you find here ?
+<h2 align="center"> What can you find here ? </h2>

 On my GitHub profile, you will primarily find private projects and school assignments that I am happy to share.
-These projects allow me to further develop my skills and explore new technologies.

-I am excited about the opportunity to connect with other developers and learn from their experiences.
-Therefore, I am always open to collaborations and feedback on my projects.
+I am always open to collaborations and feedback on my projects.
 If you are interested in my work or have any questions, please feel free to contact me.

-## Contact
+<h2 align="center"> Contact </h2>
 - Discord: HitoHitoNika

 <details>